• HomeBreadcrumb separator

 Professional indemnity insurance

 This protects your business against claims of negligence or misconduct made by clients.
 This could be for things like poor advice you give that causes them financial harm, or work you do that they claim isn’t as promised.
 They could even claim for reputational harm your work has caused them.
-It’s not a legal requirement, but some regulators and trade bodies will insist you have it in place in order to trade.
+It’s not a legal requirement, but some regulators and trade bodies can insist you have it in place in order to trade.

 What else can business insurance cover?